bediger4000/tanton1/README.md

  [Original tweet](https://twitter.com/jamestanton/status/1341736172897243136?s=03)

-A bag contains 1 read, 1 blue and 1 white ball.
+A bag contains 1 red, 1 blue and 1 white ball.
 Pull out a ball at random.
 If blue, win.
 If red, lose.